Taipei for Digital Nomads

 Yuli Your Home urinal sign through Google TranslateBurger Su Veggie toilet sign through Google TranslateDangerous cliff sign in FulongCaution!
 Snakes and Wasps sign on Jiantan Mountain

 Only "pee".
 Other "forbidden".
 Please cooperate!!
-I had quite a lot of fun running signs through Google Translate while in Taiwan, particularly in toilets for some reason.
+I've had quite a lot of fun running signs through Google Translate while in Taiwan, particularly in toilets for some reason.
 This is above the urinal in Yuli Your Home.

 Throwing away your rubbish in Taipei

 After checking-into my first room in Taipei, I received a message from my Airbnb host telling me I had to throw away my rubbish in the correct government-issued bags, and if I didn't it would be returned to me by use of the building's CCTV.
-These bags weren't provided by the host, and finding where to buy them was the biggest source of stress for my first week here.
+These bags weren't provided by the host, and finding where to buy them was the biggest source of stress for my first week in Taipei.
 I could not figure-out where to get these government-issued trash bags, so just kept all my rubbish in my room with me.
 I went to multiple supermarkets, 7-11s and Family Mart stores and looked in the usual places, but I could not find them anywhere.

-If you're staying in an apartment, that will likely be the end of your trash-related troubles because you'll be able to dispose of your rubbish in a communal area, and the building staff will take care of it from there.
+If you're staying in an apartment, that will likely be the end of your trash-related troubles because you'll be able to dispose of your rubbish in a communal area and the building staff will take care of it from there.
 If not, well once you arrive here, you might notice what sounds like a loud ice cream van playing its music late into the evening.
 On my first night here I was trying to sleep thinking "who on earth wants ice cream now?"
-It turns-out that is the sound played by the garbage truck so people know that it's nearby.
+It turns-out this is the sound played by the garbage truck so people know that it's nearby.
 And whereas in most places in the world you just leave your rubbish at the side of the road, in Taipei you have to put it into the truck yourself.

 There will be two trucks in fact; one for rubbish and one for recycling.
-And if you're staying somewhere that doesn't take care of garbage communally, then every night or two, you're going to have to be out on the side of the road with the locals, waiting for the sound of Für Elise or another similar tune to indicate the garbage truck's arrival.
+And if you're staying somewhere that doesn't take care of garbage communally, then every night or two, you're going to have to be out on the side of the road with the locals, waiting for the sound of Für Elise or another tune to indicate the garbage truck's nearby.

-It's an issue so complicated to new arrivals in Taipei, that if you look on Google many people have written entire articles about how to throw away your rubbish (like this one).
+It's an issue so complicated to new arrivals in Taipei, that if you look on Google people have written entire articles about how to throw away your rubbish (like this one).

 Blue trash bags in Carrefour

-The first few days I was in Taipei my biggest stressor was trying to find blue government-issued trash bags.
+The first week I was in Taipei my biggest stressor was trying to find blue government-issued trash bags.
 The mistake I was making was looking on the shelves.
 In actuality they're kept behind the counter with the cigarettes and alcohol, such is their value.
 This is the Carrefour local to my first room.
 The trash bags are the two shelves of blue things, behind those yellow crates.

 Is the tap water drinkable in Taipei?